The Calling of Saints Peter and Andrew: Provenance

 The work was purchased by Charles I, an avid art collector, in 1637.
 Sold during the Commonwealth, it was re-acquired by Charles II after the Restoration.
-It has since remained in the Royal Collection, and in 2022 was on display in Hampton Court Palace near London.
+It has since remained in the Royal Collection, and between 2022 and 2026 it was on display in Hampton Court Palace near London.
 It was long believed to be a relatively valueless copy of a lost original, but after six years of restoration and examination, the Royal Collection declared on 10 November 2006 that this was, in fact, an authentic Caravaggio.
 The verdict has been corroborated by external experts.
 Works from the Royal Collection are rarely sold as the collection is held in trust for the Crown.

 After a six-year cleaning project, it went on display as part of a small exhibition of Caravaggio paintings at the Termini Art Gallery in Rome's Termini Station from 22 November to 31 January 2006.
 It then moved to an exhibition (from March 2007) of Italian Baroque and Renaissance art at the King's Gallery, Buckingham Palace.
-In 2015 it was put on display in the Cumberland Gallery in Hampton Court Palace.
+In 2015 it was put on display in the Cumberland Gallery in Hampton Court Palace, but has since been removed.